Knowledge Hub

 Typical: 2-3% annually in same role, 10-20% when changing jobs or getting promoted.

-Should I change jobs for more money?
+Should a professional change jobs for higher pay?

 Often yes, especially early career.
 Job changes often pay more than internal raises.